kuldeep23907/Cryptocurrency-Price-Prediction-Market/README.md

 Once the market factory contract is funded with LINK tokens, please follow this demo link https://youtu.be/i65JukIePHY or https://github.com/kuldeep23907/Cryptocurrency-Price-Prediction-Market/blob/main/use_the_dapp.md to know about how to use the dapp.

-## :test: How to test the smart contracts
+## :hammer: How to test the smart contracts

 As the main smart contracts uses Chainlink Oracles for resolving the markets, so `truffle test` will by default use the `test` network defined in the config file to run the test.
 Please follow the same.